Douangmanivong/CSI_app/README.txt

 Check if AP and sniffing device are configured as mentionned above.
 Connect your laptop to AP wifi.
 Connect your sniffing device to the laptop with LAN cable.
-Check IP addresses for each device and correct the MACROS in settings.py file.
+Check IP and MAC addresses for each device and correct the MACROS in settings.py file.
 Change the import in main.py, the sniffer thread declaration depending on used device.
 The space between the devices should be at least 50cm, otherwise CSI data is not usable.
 Run main.py file, in this order, press "Start", "Connect to sniffer", "Setup sniffer", "Start stream", "Save data", "Stop stream" and "Disconnect".